BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 + *I want to be able to edit or cancel any orders that I have already booked.*

 When the new order is booked the new row will be added to the orders.
-From there, the user can click on any of the orders and they are presented with the order information and also edit and cancel options:
+From there, the user can click on any of the orders, and they are presented with the order information and also edit and cancel options:

 ![testing from user stories](documentation/Testing/testing-09.png)